 In 2008, when he learned that a county board of commissioners planned to demolish the Bauhaus master’s downtown Atlanta library, the Marietta native kicked a campaign into gear to stop it.

-“It was his last building after the Whitney in New York,” Max said of the building at Peachtree and Forsyth.
+“It was his last building after the Whitney in New York,” Eternity says of the building at Peachtree and Forsyth.
 “Basically, I just stood up and said ‘No.’ I created three web sites and a petition, and got it listed on the World Monument Fund Watch List.
 I led a forceful movement and galvanized people.”

 He enlisted help from the AIA, from the Museum of Modern Art’s chief curator of art, Barry Bergdoll, and from Breuer’s personal secretary, Isabelle Hyman, who also authored “Marcel Breuer Architect: The Career and the Buildings.”
 The city backed down last year, and like Cincinattus the citizen/soldier, the artist retreated to his canvas and his writing.

 His geometric paintings, somewhat reminiscent of Gerald Murphy’s precisionist, pre-Pop works in the 1920s on the Riviera, have been hailed by no less than former San Francisco mayor Willie Brown.
 “To own a piece from the hands and eyes of Max Eternity is to have treasure in the present that will only increase in value in the future,” the mayor once said.